johnpuddephatt/zerowaste/src/posts/2020-11-12-zero-waste-christmas.md

 Instead of buying new, could you buy something secondhand?
 Have a look at our [Donating and Buying Secondhand](https://www.zerowasteleeds.org.uk/tips/donating-and-buying-secondhand-stuff/) page for inspiration.
 Could you make a gift yourself?
 (Hint - baked goodies always go down a treat!)

 Finally, if you are buying new, look to support local businesses that offer ethical produce!
 We've shared a list of [zero waste shops in Leeds](https://www.zerowasteleeds.org.uk/tips/zero-waste-shops-in-leeds/) to help you get started!
+There is also the brilliant [\#BuyLeeds campaign](https://www.supportyourlocalindie.co.uk/directory/Makers%20%26%20Producers), which is a directory of independent ​businesses in Leeds that people might want to buy from this Christmas to support our local economy.
+It's been put together by a great team of people for free and it's free to advertise your business on there.
+The Directory makes it so easy for customers to find local independents and to spend money with them.
+Businesses can register by completing their [online form](https://forms.gle/nyFEUPJCSKeiNuMY8).

-Here's one idea for a Zero Waste Christmas gift from Celia at Leeds Bike Mill.
+Here's just one idea for a Zero Waste Christmas gift from Celia at Leeds Bike Mill.
 Leeds Bike Mill - a not-for-profit community bike recycling and training co-op based on Mabgate Green - is the perfect place to look for an affordable secondhand bike, or to gift new or secondhand accessories.
 Unfortunately due to Covid-19, this year the vouchers for bike maintenance training courses are not available.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k_5-rejX58A" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>